-Lord Yohn is a tourney knight, who took part in the Tourney at Harrenhal, where he was defeated by Prince Rhaegar Targaryen, and in the Tourney at Lannisport, where he was defeated by Ser Jorah Mormont.
-He defeated Thoros of Myr in the melee at the Tourney for Prince Joffrey's 12th Name Day with a common mace after the fire of Thoros' sword had guttered out.
+Yohn took part in the tourney at Harrenhal, where he was defeated by Prince Rhaegar Targaryen.
+Yohn also participated in the tourney at Lannisport, where he was defeated by the eventual champion, Lord Jorah Mormont.
+He defeated Thoros of Myr in the melee at the tourney on Prince Joffrey's name day with a common mace, after the fire of Thoros's sword had guttered out.

 A Game of Thrones

 Yohn participates in King Robert I Baratheon's hunt in the kingswood for a white hart.
 Lord Eddard Stark, Hand of the King, sends Robar to the kingswood to inform his father and Robert of Ser Gregor Clegane's raids on the riverlands.
 After the hart's carcass is found, the Royces return to the capital, but Robert remains in the forest to hunt a monstrous boar.

 As Robert lies dying in the Red Keep after being gored by the boar, Bronze Yohn is named by Lord Petyr Baelish, master of coin, as a possible ally for Eddard against Queen Cersei Lannister in the matter of the succession, though ultimately Ned chooses to rely on the gold cloaks.
 Petyr betrays the plan to Cersei, however.

 A Clash of Kings